fhamborg/Giveme5W1H/README.md

 ### CACHE
-CoreNLP and Enhancer have a long execution time, therefore it is possible to cache the result on the filesystem to speed up multiple executions.
+CoreNLP and Enhancer have a long execution time, therefore it is possible to cache the result at the filesystem to speed up multiple executions.

-The included example files already preprocessed.
-So you can process them without a running CoreNLP server instance.
-Delete all files in "/cache", if you want to precess them again.
+Delete all files in "/cache", if you want to precess them again, see examples in 'examples/extracting' for more details.

 > if you add or remove enhancer, you must delete all files in the cache directory (if cache is enabled (set_preprocessed_path))

 ## REST-Service
 Its also possible to use giveme5W as rest service.